bioinform/somaticseq/README.md

   z = (s - expected) / np.sqrt(n1*n2*(n1+n2+1)/12.0)
 ```

-## To train for SomaticSeq classifiers with multiple data sets
+## To train for SomaticSeq classifiers with multiple data sets combined

-Run `somaticseq_xgboost train --help` to see the options, e.g.,
+Run `somaticseq_xgboost train --help` to see the options.
+It is recommended that
+SNV and INDEL models be trained separately, but it is up to you to experiment,
+e.g.,

 ```
 somaticseq_xgboost train \